MrMelon54/auwiki/content/networking/hazel/schema.md

 Message := length:u16 tag:u8 inner:InnerRule(tag);
 ```

-This rule has two flaws: it does not allow customizing the inner rule.
+This definition has some flaws, for example it does not allow customizing the inner rule.
 This could be fixed by adding generics to our schema, making the rule used for the inner rule an argument:

 ```
 // NOTE: generics are not supported, this is not an official part of the schema specification